-Although connecting strip to strip seems easier and more logical, by doing so in parallel with one another, the first strip voltage will be considerably higher then the last strip's voltage and results will be uneven luminosity from the first to the last strip.
+Although connecting strip to strip in series seems easier and more logical, by doing so instead of in parallel with one another, the first strip voltage will be considerably higher then the last strip's voltage and results will be uneven luminosity from the first to the last strip.

 You get one reel, 5 meters in length, with a dual wire connector at one end.

 These strip reels require 12v.
 They require 14 watts 12v per meter.